Also known as: Gastric banding surgery - your diet, Obesity - diet after banding or Weight loss - diet after banding

 You had laparoscopic gastric banding.
 This surgery made your stomach smaller by closing off part of your stomach with an adjustable band.
 After surgery you will eat less food, and you will not be able to eat quickly.

-Your doctor, nurse, or dietitian will teach you about foods you can eat and foods you should avoid.
+Your health care provider will teach you about foods you can eat and foods you should avoid.
 It is very important to follow these diet guidelines.

 When you start eating solid foods again, you will feel full very quickly.
 Just a few bites of solid food will fill you up.
 This is because your new stomach pouch holds only a tablespoonful of food at first, about the size of a walnut.

 Your pouch may get larger over time.
-You do not want to stretch it out, so do not eat more than your doctor, nurse, or dietitian advises.
-When your pouch is larger, it will not hold more than about 1 cup of chewed food.
-A normal stomach can hold up to 4 cups of chewed food.
+You DO NOT want to stretch it out, so DO NOT eat more than your provider advises.
+When your pouch is larger, it will not hold more than about 1 cup (250 milliliters) of chewed food.
+A normal stomach can hold up to 4 cups (1 liter, L) f chewed food.

 Some foods you eat may cause some pain or discomfort if you do not chew them completely.
 Some of these are pasta, rice, bread, raw vegetables, and meats.
-Adding a low-fat sauce or gravy can make them easier to digest.
+Adding a low-fat sauce, broth gravy can make them easier to digest.
 Other foods that may cause discomfort are dry foods, such as popcorn and nuts, or fibrous foods, such as celery and corn.

-You will need to drink up to 8 cups (64 ounces) of water or other calorie-free liquids every day:
+You will need to drink up to 8 cups (64 ounces), or 2 L, of water or other calorie-free liquids every day:

 Follow Your Diet Carefully